 Dear RV Shrink:

 We sold our house six years ago, bought a Class A motorhome and hit the road.
 We have had a wonderful journey.
 We have been all over North America.
-Having that experience under our belt I think we are a bit spoiled.
-Things seem to be changing.
-It is harder to get into campgrounds, and the price is skyrocketing on camping.
-The government keeps trying to take away the few camping benefits we have and it just doesn’t seem as enjoyable as I originally remember it.
+Having that experience under our belts I think we are a bit spoiled.
+But now it’s harder to get into campgrounds, and the price is skyrocketing on camping.
+It just doesn’t seem as enjoyable as I originally remember it.

 It happens.
 Life is like that.
 Remember when you were a kid and everything was a new adventure?
 Living life takes the polish off many new and exciting experiences.
 That’s a good thing.
 You need to spice up your life again.
 Shake things up.
 If you have done all the things you dreamed of in North America, why not park the rig next winter and rent one in Australia or New Zealand?
 North America has not cornered the RV market.
 You might want to try RVing Europe in the summer.